Quickstart

 echo "PG_PASSWORD=my_strong_password" > ~/.secrets.env

-Creating an A2rchi Deployment
+Creating an A2RCHI Deployment

 Create your deployment with the CLI:

-a2rchi create --name my-a2rchi --config configs/my_config.yaml --podman -e .secrets.env --services chatbot
+a2rchi create --name my-a2rchi --config examples/deployments/basic-gpu/config.yaml --podman --env-file .secrets.env --services chatbot --gpu-ids all

-• --config: the path to your configuration file
+• --config: Path to the configuration file.

-Output Example
+Example output

-$ a2rchi create --name my-a2rchi -c test.yaml --podman -e secrets.env --services chatbot
+a2rchi create --name my-a2rchi --config examples/deployments/basic-gpu/config.yaml --podman --env-file .secrets.env --services chatbot --gpu-ids all

 Starting A2RCHI deployment process...